 Scottie Scheffler: The Cold Winning Machine

-Scheffler was playing astonishingly consistent golf, precise down to the millimetre, cool-headed down to the last shot.
+Scheffler was playing astonishingly consistent golf, precise down to the millimeter, cool-headed down to the last shot.
 That was exactly what Portrush and the penultimate round required: no drama, no chaos, just absolute control.

 Scheffler does not play to satisfy the audience's emotions, he plays golf to win.
 A true "surgeon" on the field, precise and efficient, completing the "operation" with a level of excellence that makes all difficulties seem to disappear in the eyes of the audience.

-Rory McIlroy: Fire burns from Portrush
+Rory McIlroy: The fire that burned from Portrush

 If you're looking for emotion, watch Rory McIlroy, who plays as if his Northern Ireland home is on fire with every shot he takes.